alexeyrodriguez/toktts/README.md

-# An exploration of Text to Speech using a sequence to sequence transformer
+# toktts

-`toktts` is an exploration in building a Text-to-Speech (TTS) system using a transformer architecture with discrete tokens.
-The goal is to create a system that is easy to play with, and easy to get interesting results without excessive GPU budget and without excessive hacking time.
+`toktts` is an exploration in building a Text-to-Speech (TTS) system using a sequence-to-sequence transformer architecture with discrete tokens.

+The goal is to create a system that is easy to play with, and with which it is easy to get interesting results, without an excessive GPU budget and without excessive hacking time.
 The following design decisions support the above simplicity goal:
  * Use a pure discrete token transformer architecture rather than directly generating mel/linear spectrograms or time domain waveforms.
  This is not a new idea, there are several projects that also use Meta's Encodec for this purpose.
 (TODO REFS) Directly working with tokens means that we don't have to worry about finicky details about losses in the spectral/time domain.
- * Use an encoder decoder architecture, rather than a purely decoder transformer in order to avoid the bookkeeping of having text and audio tokens in the same sequence.
+ * Use an encoder decoder architecture, rather than a purely decoder transformer in order to avoid the bookkeeping of having btoh text and audio tokens in the same sequence.
  * Generate only the first two seconds of audio to save compute budget.
- `toktts`` does not attempt to shorten the input text to match the smaller audio size, probably it would be a good idea as it appears that short text inputs have low performance in fitted models.
+ `toktts` does not attempt to shorten the input text to match the smaller audio size, probably it would be a good idea to do so as it appears that short text inputs have low performance in fitted models.
- But we could improve on this aspect working on the dataset.
- * Use Hugging Face's dataset to cache Encodec's discrete audio encoding and use one single large machine to generate the features (discrete audio tokens) rather than a more complex distributed setup.
+ * Try to keep feature engineering simple, no separate preprocessing data script, all processing in a single machine, no phonemizer.

 # Setup

 Some technical details about the implementation: